osrf/gazebo_tutorials/install_on_windows/tutorial_6-0.md

         nmake gzclient
         nmake gzserver

-    Once this all works (which it currently does not, by a long shot): you should now have an installation of gazebo in gz-ws/gazebo/build/install/Release.
+    Once this all works you should now have an installation of gazebo in gz-ws/gazebo/build/install/Release.

 ## Running